dolohow/chromium-scroll-pixels-patch/README.md

 In the linked bug report above, you will see referenced [this ticket against GTK](https://bugs.launchpad.net/gtk/+bug/124440) which has been opened since Aug of 2007 and remains open.
 The strategy of the chromium dev team apparently is to off load the mouse scrolling speed adjustment to a yet-to-be-developed GTK util.
 Wtf?!
 Anyway, you may apply the patch I keep updated in this github repo until something official comes out.

 ## Contact me
 I don't watch the linked tickets above on any frequent basis.
-Please open an issue against this project if you're aware of an upstream change to alert me.
+Please [open an issue against this project](https://github.com/graysky2/chromium-scroll-pixels-patch/issues/new) if you're aware of an upstream change.

 Thank you and enjoy.